jalvergara/unit_tests/README.md

 # Repository to explain about unit testing

+## Function:

+## Deploying:

+### For Windows:

-create virtual env
+1. Create virtual env

+    ``` bash
     python -m venv venv
+    ```

+2. Activate with :

+    ``` bash
+    venv/Scripts/activate
+    pip install pytest, pandas, pytest-cov
+    ```

+3. To run the tests:

+    ``` bash
+    pytest app/test_main_functions.py -s -v
+    ```

+4. To run the coverage:

+    ``` bash
+    pytest --cov
+    ```

+### For others:

+1. Create virtual env

+    ``` bash
+    python -m venv venv
+    ```

-activate with :
+2. Activate with :

+    ``` bash
     source data_validation_env/bin/activate
     pip install pytest, pandas, pytest-cov
+    ```

-to run the tests:
+3. To run the tests:

+    ``` bash
     pytest tests/test_main_functions.py -s -v
+    ```

-to run the coverage:
+4. To run the coverage:

+    ``` bash
     pytest --cov
+    ```

 ## Exercise:

 ### Create tests:

-1. create a branch with the name: feature/function_your_name , example: git checkout -b feature/function_alejandro
+1. Create a branch with the name: feature/function_your_name , example: git checkout -b feature/function_alejandro ✅.

-2. create a docstring for all functions
+2. Create a docstring for all functions.

-3. create the function described in the TODO
+3. Create the function described in the TODO.

-4. In the test_main_functions.py create the test, please try to cover as much scenaries as posible in your test function
+4. In the test_main_functions.py create the test, please try to cover as much scenaries as posible in your test function.

-5. test your functions using in the console:  pytest app/test_main_functions.py
+5. Test your functions using in the console:  pytest app/test_main_functions.py.

-6. be sure your tests passed and take a screenshot and send it to my email with the link of your branch
+6. Be sure your tests passed and take a screenshot and send it to my email with the link of your branch.

-7. add your changes (git add, git commit)
+7. Add your changes (git add, git commit).

-8. push your branch: git push origin feature/your_function_name_your_name
+8. Push your branch: git push origin feature/your_function_name_your_name.

-9. go to the github repository and create a pull request
+9. Go to the github repository and create a pull request.